Superman (comic book): Superman: Son of Kal-El

 Superman: Son of Kal-El, written by Tom Taylor and art by John Timms, replaced the Superman title in July 2021.
 The monthly series concluded in December 2022, with 18 issues and one annual.
 The series followed the adventures of Jon Kent, the son of Superman and Lois Lane, as he is entrusted with the protection of Earth.

 Superman volume 6

 A new ongoing Superman comic book series launched in February 2023 from writer Joshua Williamson and artist Jamal Campbell.

 Annuals

 The Superman series had Annuals published since 1960.
 Eight issues of Superman Annual were published starting in winter 1960.
 An additional four issues were published from 1983 to 1986 and the numbering continued from the 1960 series.
 Superman Annual #11 (1985) featured the story "For the Man Who Has Everything" by Alan Moore and Dave Gibbons.
 When the original Superman series was retitled as The Adventures of Superman, both it and Superman (vol. 2) received Annuals relaunched with #1 issues.
 The Adventures of Superman Annual ran for nine issues from 1987 to 1997.
 After The Adventures of Superman was restored to its original title as Superman, its Annuals continued the (vol. 2) Annuals.

+Legacy

+A copy of the first issue of the original series from 1939 was discovered in an attic in California in 2024.
+Its quality was assessed by the Certified Guaranty Company as 9.0 out of 10.0, the best known copy of the issue at that time.
+It was sold at auction in November 2025 at $9.12 million, the largest price a comic book had sold at auction, beating the previous record of $3.2 million for Action Comics 1 sold in 2014.